BAN file format description

 .ban - Broderbund PrintMaster Banner

 The BAN document files are related to PrintMaster.
-BAN file is a Broderbund PrintMaster Banner document.
+The BAN file is a Broderbund PrintMaster Banner document.
 PrintMaster is a software for making card, posters, banners, etc.

 - Document files